ismailchiba/AirBnB_clone_v3/README.md

 This is the 0x05.
-AirBnB clone - RESTful API project.
+AirBnB clone - RESTful API project by  Nteboheleng Lioja
-AUTOURS:(Anoona Sithole and Nteboheleng Lioja)